-Started six months ago, do-over.me is designed to help people understand what happened and help them determine where to go next to achieve their dreams, Wade said.
+Started in 2014, do-over.me is designed to help people understand what happened and help them determine where to go next to achieve their dreams, Wade said.

 “Everybody’s recipe for success is different,” Wade said, but do-over.me works with the whole person, including spiritual, emotional, physical and cognitive elements.

 The organization is really unique because it addresses more than just the employment aspect, she said.
-“We will be working on both career mapping and life mapping, which are two separate things,” Wade said.
+“We work on both career mapping and life mapping, which are two separate things,” Wade said.